 When business is challenged investment in CPD may seem counter-intuitive.
 Two agencies in particular showed how CPD can be a positive force.
-In a cyberattack Mindshare lost all power.
+In a cyber attack Mindshare lost all power.
 Instead of banging their heads against a brick wall the team seized the initiative and ran very popular Old School Training.
-Like most agencies Mullen Lowe London have many employees from the European Union.
+Like most agencies, Mullen Lowe London has many employees from the European Union.
 Instead of wringing their hands, the HR team organised a Brexit seminar to explain what they knew and how they could help.

 Not all training needs to take a week, or a day or even an hour, sometimes the most useful nuggets of knowledge come when fitted into five minutes as St Luke’s found when they run five minute sessions exploring effectiveness case studies.